 Recent Publications and Presentations

-Dr. Pardun has focused her academic service within the umbrella of the Association for Education in Journalism and Mass Communication where she served as president in 2009-2010.
-Currently, she sits on the Accrediting Council on Education and Mass Communication, the governing board that oversees all 108 accredited programs.
+Dr. Pardun is completing her third year as chair of the School’s Select Committee on Tenure and Promotion.
+Her national academic service has focused on her work with the Association for Education in Journalism and Mass Communications where she served as its president in 2009-2010.
+Currently, she sits on the Accrediting Council on Education and Mass Communication, the governing board that oversee all 113 accredited programs.

 When not at work, Dr. Pardun heads to the water to row her single shell on the Broad River with the Columbia Rowing Club.
 On most weekends, she heads to the coast to row sweep with the Beaufort Rowing Club.
 She sings alto and plays the handbells at the Parish Church of St. Helena.